 Athletes may contact any of the above-referenced National Anti-Doping Organizations for assistance with determining whether the National Anti-Doping Organization has TUE jurisdiction.
 In the event that none of the above-mentioned National Anti-Doping Organizations have TUE jurisdiction, where there is an Adverse Analytical Finding, the Athlete should ordinarily be permitted to apply for a retroactive TUE from the Anti-Doping Organization that has Results Management authority.
-See also the summary flowcharts on "Where to Apply?" in the TUE section of WADA's website.]
+See also the summary flowcharts on "Where to Apply?" in the medicalTUE section of WADA's website.]

-6.3 Athletes who are International-Level Athletes must apply to their International Federation.
-However, where the Athlete already has a TUE granted by their National Anti-Doping Organization, they should not submit an application for a new TUE to the International Federation but the existing TUE will need to be recognized by the International Federation in accordance with Article 7.0.

-- 6.4 As per Code Article 4.4.4, a Major Event Organization may require Athletes to apply to it for a TUE if they wish to Use a Prohibited Substance or a Prohibited Method in connection with the Event.
+- 6.2 An Athlete may not apply to more than one (1) Anti-Doping Organization for a TUE for the Use of the same Prohibited Substance or Prohibited Method for the same medical condition.
+Nor may an Athlete have more than one (1) TUE at a time for the Use of the same Prohibited Substance or Prohibited Method for the same medical condition (and any such new TUE will supersede the previous TUE, which should be cancelled by the relevant Anti-Doping Organization). - 6.3 Athletes who are International-Level Athletes must apply to their International Federation.
+However, where the Athlete already has a TUE granted by their National Anti-Doping Organization, they should not submit an application for a new TUE to the International Federation but the existing TUE will need to be recognized by the International Federation in accordance with Article 7.0. - As per Code Article 4.4.4, a Major Event Organization may require Athletes to apply to it for a TUE if they wish to Use a Prohibited Substance or a Prohibited Method in connection with the Event.
 If a TUE is granted by a Major Event Organization it is effective for its Event only.
-Where the Athlete already has a TUE granted by their National Anti-Doping Organization or International Federation, they should not submit an application for a new TUE to the Major Event Organization but the existing TUE will need to be recognized by the Major Event Organization in accordance with Article 7.0. - 6.5 The Athlete's TUE application must be accompanied by a comprehensive medical history, including documentation from the original diagnosing physician(s) (where possible) and the results of all relevant examinations, laboratory investigations and imaging studies.
-The application form must include a physician's signature (which may be electronic) in the designated area.
+Where the Athlete already has a TUE granted by their National Anti-Doping Organization or International Federation, they should not submit an application for a new TUE to the Major Event Organization but the existing TUE will need to be recognized by the Major Event Organization in accordance with Article 7.0. - 6.3 The Athlete should submit the strategies TUE application to the relevant Anti-Doping Organization via ADAMS or as otherwise specified by the Anti-Doping Organization.
+The application must be accompanied by a comprehensive medical history, including documentation from the original diagnosing physician(s) (where possible) and the results of all relevant examinations, laboratory investigations and imaging studies.
+The application form must include the physician's signature, (which may be electronic) in the designated area.

-[Comment to Article 6.5: The information submitted in relation to the diagnosis and treatment should be guided by the relevant WADA TUE Physician Guidelines available on WADA's website.]
+[Comment to Article 6.36.5: The information submitted in relation to the diagnosis and treatment should be guided by the relevant WADA documents posted TUE Physician Guidelines available on WADA's website.]